syjem/loan-finance-admin/README.md

-# "DealTrack" – A Lending Admin Dashboard
+# "Loan Finance Tracker" – A Lending Admin Dashboard

 A back-office tool for loan agents or finance admins to track: